dariol83/ccsds/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fdariol83%2Fccsds.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fdariol83%2Fccsds?ref=badge_shield)

 # An open source implementation of CCSDS protocols and formats in Java 11
-This repository contains an attempt to code an open source, not validated (but hopefully working and performant) implementation of some of the public available CCSDS standards (Time Code Format, SLE, TM/TC/AOS, Space Packet) and support utilities.
+This repository contains an attempt to code an open source, not validated (but hopefully working and performant) implementation of some of the public available CCSDS standards (Time Code Format, SLE, TM/TC/AOS, Space Packet, COP-1) and support utilities.
 The implementation has been done in Java and follows the latest modular changes in the Java platform since version 9.

 Stable releases are published on Maven Central.
 The latest code version is always available on the master branch here on GitHub.

 **Disclaimer: this code is implemented as personal hobby, without any use of external systems or software to test or validate its behaviour (it is neither operationally nor effectively tested).
 It is not endorsed by any organization, association or company.
-It is the result of my passion for software engineering and coding, and of hours spent developing during my evenings.
-I put the best of me into this, but compliance to the different standards as well as correct behaviour is not guaranteed.
+As such, strict compliance to the different standards as well as correct behaviour cannot be guaranteed.
 As the Apache License makes clear, use the modules of this repository at your own risk.**

 ## SLE
 The SLE User Test Library (eu.dariolucia.ccsds.sle.utl) is a test library that implements the user side (fully compliant) and provider side (partially compliant) of an SLE data exchange session.